 I also loved the loungers around the pool area, which came with complimentary water and homemade lemonade.

-The WiFi is limited at 1GB per device, it really should be unlimited.
 There was no TV in the bedroom, but there is one in the lounge of the suite, and there are no fans in the garden cottages or suites, but there are in the standard and luxury rooms.

 Franschhoek Country House is perfect for couples and families.
 The Garden cottages are ideal for honeymooners, with both cottages both facing the mountain and situated away from the rest of the accommodation.
 For families, the villa suites on the ground floor are ideally equipped with double sleeper couches for children.